MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 You must have one of the following to identify the app you want to create a service principal for:

-  * The unique name or base URI of your deployed app (such as "MyDemoWebApp" in the following examples)
+  * The unique name or URI of your deployed app (such as "MyDemoWebApp" in the examples), or
   * the Application ID, the unique GUID associated with your deployed app, service, or object

 These values identify your application when creating a service principal.

 ### Get information about your application

-Get identity information about your application with the Azure CLI 2.0.
+Get identity information about your application with the `az ad app list`.

 ```azurecli
 az ad app list --display-name MyDemoWebApp
 ```

-The `--display-name` filters the returned list of apps and only shows those with display names starting with MyDemoWebApp.

 ```json
 {